ericgullickson/voting-app/README.md

 ## Getting started

 There are two ways to deploy this application.
-The first and primary use for this repo is on five separate virtual machines or server.
-This was tested using the ubuntu cloud 24.04 image.
+The first and primary use for this repo is on five separate virtual machines.
+This was tested using the ubuntu cloud 24.04 image but has logic for RHEL based systems.

-Deploy the servers using the [cloud-init.yml](cloud-init.yml) file for server initialization configuration.
+Deploy the servers using the [cloud-init.yml](cloud-init.yml) file for server configuration.
 This installs packages and sets up docker for you.

 Once they are deployed, log into one and launch the setup app from any of them.
 ```